the practice balance shape

 Treating each client as an individual, the homeopath will ask in detail about the presenting complaint taking into account lifestyle, eating habits, mental health and medical history.
 The practitioner takes particular notice of the unique symptom picture of the client as this helps in determining the appropriate homeopathic prescription.
 Your prescription will be prescribed in low doses in either pillules or drop dose form.
 Homeopathy is used to treat acute and chronic conditions and is prescribed in conjunction with a full naturopathic consultation.

-• What is Iridology?
+• What is Body Composition Analysis?

 X